The Walt Disney Family Museum Animation Academy

 Mission Statement

-Since its founding, The Walt Disney Family Museum has strived to increase its commitment to providing art and animation instruction with a focused emphasis on serving marginalized communities.
+Since its founding, The Walt Disney Family Museum has increased its commitment to providing art and animation instruction with a focused emphasis on serving marginalized communities.
 In addition to offering on-site and virtual classes, workshops, and School Experiences, our animation instructors frequently travel to Title I partner schools to provide on-campus instruction to students.

 In the first year of our Animation Academy Certificate Program, The Walt Disney Family Museum provided a year-long, six-hour-per-week college preparatory animation intensive to a group of Eastside students, at no cost to them.
-This course focused on the 12 core principles of animation, which include drawing fundamentals, character and background design, and storytelling.
-Led by the museum’s Director of Education, Travis Lacina, with special presentations and mentorship from guest speakers—including industry professionals from Disney, Pixar, CalArts, Meta, and Tippett Studio—the goal of this program is to inspire young artists to explore their creativity, providing them with the knowledge and tools to hone their skills, and ultimately, the opportunity to pursue a career in film or animation.
+This course focused on the 12 principles of animation, as well as drawing fundamentals, character and background design, and storytelling.
+Led by the museum’s Director of Education Travis Lacina with special presentations and mentorship from guest speakers—including industry professionals from Disney, Pixar, CalArts, Meta, and Tippett Studio—the program encourages young artists to explore their creativity, providing them with the knowledge and tools to hone their skills, and ultimately, the opportunity to pursue a career in art, film, and animation.

-In 2022, the Animation Academy expanded its partnership with Eastside College Preparatory School to offer not only the first-year Certificate Program, but also a second-year Certificate Program for continuing students, allowing them the opportunity to advance their skills and learn more advanced animation and filmmaking concepts.
-The Certificate Program assists Eastside students in developing their portfolio of work to present for college admission, which portfolio includes their own animated short films.
+In 2022, the Animation Academy expanded its partnership with Eastside College Preparatory School to offer not only the first-year Certificate Program, but also a second-year Certificate Program for continuing students.
+Second year students are given the opportunity to advance their skills and learn more advanced animation and filmmaking concepts.
+The Certificate Program also assists Eastside students in developing and tailoring their artwork and animated short films into a cohesive portfolio to present for college admission.
+In 2022, Museum Education Assistant Marlon Baez, who is certified to teach animation in Spanish, joined the Certificate Program instruction team.

-We welcome our museum community to join in our mission of supporting young artists with aspirations in art and animation and helping provide education in the arts for all.
+We welcome our museum community to join in our mission of supporting young creative talent with aspirations in art and animation and providing education in the arts for all.

 For more information about how to get involved with the Animation Academy, please contact Emily Vann Green, Development and Community Engagement Manager, at evann@wdfmuseum.org.